G20 to say trade tensions a key risk to growth, split on urgency of finding solution

 The draft statement, to which all the G20 financial leaders have to agree, contains a sentence in square brackets — which means it was not yet agreed — that trade and investment were important engines of growth.

-“We reaffirm our leaders’ conclusions on trade from the Buenos Aires Summit and recognize the pressing need to resolve trade tensions,” the sentence still under discussion said.
+“We reaffirm our leaders’ conclusions on trade from the Buenos Aires Summit and recognise the pressing need to resolve trade tensions,” the sentence still under discussion said.
+(Reporting By Francesco Canepa, writing by Jan Strupczewski)